ConcreteLlama/digital-foundry-downloader/README.md

 ### Configuration

+TL;DR - If you're using the web UI, you don't need to do anything and you can skip this.

 See the config.sample.yaml file for all config options, but generally you can configure most options in the Web UI.
+Manually editing the config file is mostly useful for configuring the REST API and logging.

+You can find a sample config in df-downloader-service/config_samples/config.sample.yaml.
+This will automatically be copied to df-downloader-service/config/config.yaml on first run.
+You'll notice it's all commented out - there is no mandatory config.

+Note that when you update config with the web ui, any comments will be lost.

 ### Running